sagemath/trac_to_gh/Issue 1875.md

 # Issue 1875: increase idle timeout and save interval on the notebook to 6 minutes (shorter times cause serious performance problems, esp on large notebook servers)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1875

 Original creator: was